 In the ’70's and ’80s American veal farmers adopted the European way of raising their animals.
 That way of raising veal livestock all changed 20 or so years ago and continues to evolve with a focus on animal care and comfort.
 Let me clear up a few myths for you and share some of what I know:

-Contrary to popular belief, today’s veal is raised in airy barns, full of light and fresh air.
+- Contrary to popular belief, today’s veal is raised in airy barns, full of light and fresh air.
 The calves have plenty of room to move about and buddies to play around with.
 Some farms I visited have outdoor access if the calves feel like going outside, they can.
 There are even some farmers that raise pasture-raised veal.

-Practices such as castration, dehorning, and tail docking are not necessary in the raising of veal.
+- Practices such as castration, dehorning, and tail docking are not necessary in the raising of veal.
 Additionally, hormone implants are not permitted for use in veal production.

-Where does the “veal is raised in tiny crates or tiny houses and they can’t move about for the duration of their lives” come from?
+- Where does the “veal is raised in tiny crates or tiny houses and they can’t move about for the duration of their lives” come from?

-You do in fact see hutches when you drive by dairy farms, and some ice cream stands on farms house calves…Those, however, are where “baby” dairy cows are being housed for the earliest parts of their life.
+- You do in fact see hutches when you drive by dairy farms, and some ice cream stands on farms house calves…Those, however, are where “baby” dairy cows are being housed for the earliest parts of their life.

-When a cow is born, unlike humans, they are born with zero immunities.
+- When a cow is born, unlike humans, they are born with zero immunities.
 Human babies pick up immunity from their mother’s placenta, while cows do not SO for that reason the first 6-8 weeks of their life both female dairy calves and male veal calves are in individual areas.

-On veal farms, those individual areas may have a partition which after 6-8 weeks is removed.
+- On veal farms, those individual areas may have a partition which after 6-8 weeks is removed.
 On many farms after that period, the veal calves are moved to larger group pens which house 15-30 calves.
 It comes down to the individual farmers and their way of caring for their animals.

-It's easy!
-Start with 2 or more gorgeous veal chops weighing ¾ of a pound or so each OR use veal loin chops or top loin chops.
-Marinate them simply in garlic-infused olive or grapeseed oil seasoned well with salt and pepper.
-You can choose to add fresh minced herbs during the marination process and/or in the pan sauce.
+- Marinate them simply in garlic-infused olive or grapeseed oil seasoned well with salt and pepper.
+You can choose to add fresh minced herbs to the marinade and/or in the pan sauce.

-Next, it's all about a hot pan when it comes to cooking good cuts of meat like these veal chops.
+- Next, it's all about a hot pan when it comes to cooking good cuts of meat like these veal chops.
 Heat your pan, add just a bit of oil or no oil since the chops have already been marinating in oil.
 When the chops hit the pan you want to hear a sizzle.
 Lower the temperature and cook your chops till they reach an internal temperature of 125-145, depending on your preference.

-Remember once you remove them from the pan they will continue to cook some as they rest.
+- Remember once you remove them from the pan they will continue to cook some as they rest.
 As they rest you deglaze the pan and make the wine sauce.

 Veal is a high-quality protein, a 3-ounce serving of cooked trimmed lean veal is approximately 150 calories and its a good source of key nutrients including vitamin B-6, vitamin B-12, niacin, riboflavin, zinc, selenium, and choline.
 Learn more about veal nutrition here on the Veal Made Easy Website.